SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

     then adjust the pH and check the remaining concentration of metal ions in time, so we can acquire a proper pH for the protein to capture heavy metal ions.

-### Discussion Topics
+### Cooperation plan
+After the Q&A session, we discussed several key topics that might be helpful to the project design.

-- Model for bacteria growth\
+- **Model for bacteria growth**\
-    The XJLTU team developed a model for predicting bacteria growth, and it may also be applied to our situation by adjusting some of the parameters.
+    XJTLU-CHINA has developed a model for predicting bacteria growth, and it might also be applied to our situation by adjusting some of the parameters.
-- Quantified expression of csg through controlling IPTG concentration\
+- **Quantified expression of csg through controlling IPTG concentration**\
-    The XJLTU team intended
+    XJTLU-CHINA intended
     to control the expression of csg protein by adjusting the amount of IPTG inducer, which can also be a helpful approach for our team to check the relationship between the cell-cell adhesion affinity and the number of expressed nanobodies.